 - that shareholders’ interests are protected,

 - that external financial reporting reflects the actual situation with reasonable assurance,

 - that financial reports are prepared in accordance with generally accepted accounting principles, laws and ordinances and other requirements of listed companies.

-The review is based on an overall risk analysis at Group level and on checklists and question lists in material for self-assessment that is subsequently verified from the point of view of materiality through direct audit.
+The review is based on an overall risk analysis at group level, and on checklists and question lists in material for self-assessment that is subsequently verified from the point of view of materiality through direct audit.
 The audit is conducted via interviews and spot checks and is summarized in a report to the Audit Committee, where it is dealt with.
-A detailed description of the Group’s risks and how they are managed is presented in the Administration Report on pages 26–27.
-An account of the Group’s financial risks can be found in note 2 on pages 42–44.
+A detailed description of the Group’s risks and how they are managed is presented in the Administration Report on pages 24–29 in the Annual Report.
+An account of the Group’s financial risks can be found in note 2 on pages 44–46 in the Annual Report.